rooie1971/PoaCuda/README.md

 PoaCuda -o http://127.0.0.1:59683 -O rpcuser:rpcpassword -t 1 -l T15x15

+NEW: Added the S parameter which defines how many blocks the miner should wait after the last poablock.
+In above example it will wait 50 blocks before mining commences after the last poa block.

+NEW: if the wallet isn't the latest version, or you are mining on DAPS, it will turn into DAPS mode.
+Which will try to find a block continuously while getpoalastblockheight is not available through RPC.

 All dll files in this zip file should be in the same directory as the PoaCuda.exe program.

 Happy mining,